 Social media marketing rocks, and you’re in it for the long haul!
 So, you hop on Facebook and create a page for your brand.
 Soon enough, you discover that building an audience and getting them to engage with your content isn’t as easy as you thought.
 Despite posting consistently and people liking your page, they just aren’t talking about you or engaging with you.

-According to TrustRadius, 80% of marketers believe that engagement is one of the top three metrics in measuring social media marketing success.
+According to Sprout Social, increasing engagement across social channels is a key strategy to success for 80% of social marketers.
 So, don’t throw in the towel just yet!
 With the right type of content, you can drive engagement on Facebook.

 Here are the different content types you can choose from to increase your Facebook engagement rates.